2008 Chinese milk scandal: Effect on the company and bankruptcy

 The value of the company plunged as a result of the scandal.
 On 24 September, Fonterra announced it had written down the carrying value of its investment by NZ$139 million (two-thirds), reflecting the costs of product recall and the impairment of the 'Sanlu' brand because of the "criminal contamination of milk".
 By 27 September, China Daily reported Sanlu was close to bankruptcy, and might be taken over by the Beijing Sanyuan Foods Company.
 The company is also facing lawsuits from parents (see Anger at Sanlu).

-The Beijing Review said Sanlu expects to have to pay compensation claims totaling ¥700 million, and it became clear the company would be broken up and sold.
+The Beijing Review said Sanlu expects to have to pay compensation claims totalling ¥700 million, and it became clear the company would be broken up and sold.

 On 25 December, Shijiazhuang court accepted a creditor's bankruptcy petition against Sanlu.
 Media commentators expected the Sanlu distribution network to be sold.

 Chinese majors

 On 16 September, the AQSIQ released test of samples from 491 batches of products sold by all 109 companies producing baby formula.
 It said all 11 samples from Sanlu failed the melamine test.
 Sanlu, whose products sell at half the price of equivalents on the market, recorded the highest levels of contamination among all the samples tested, at 2,563 mg/kg or parts per million ("ppm").
 Tainted samples were found among 21 other suppliers, where concentrations ranged from 0.09 to 619.00 ppm.

 There was melamine contamination in 10% of liquid milk samples from Mengniu and Yili, and 6% of those from Bright Dairy.
 On discovery of contamination, the three major producers were all stripped of their status as 'Chinese national brands'.
 Yili, Mengniu and Bright Dairy & Food Co. recalled tainted powdered milk and apologised in separate statements.
 Mengniu recalled all its baby formula, and trading in its shares on the Hong Kong Stock Exchange was suspended on 17 September.
 Shares in other dairy companies fell strongly the next day.
 Mengniu's CFO attempted to reassure consumers by offering a no-quibble refund on all products, and by drinking liquid milk in front of reporters in Hong Kong.
 He also said that its export products were less likely to be contaminated.

 On 30 September, the AQSIQ announced test results of a further 265 batches of powdered milk produced by 154 different companies prior to 14 September, where it found 31 batches produced by 20 domestic dairy companies were tainted with melamine.

 On 1 December, China's Ministry of Health issued an update, saying nearly 300,000 babies were sickened after consuming melamine-contaminated infant formula.